Let’s get started! Day 1.

 • What you can expect on your first day

 Day 1 should look something like this.
-You will be greeted and after having changed into proper attire, the class begins with a light warm-up.
+You will be greeted, and after changing into proper attire, the class begins with a light warm-up.
 Followed by 20 minutes of technique/drills/specifics.
-And we end the class with live one on one sparring (in a controlled supervised manner of course).
+And we end the class with live one-on-one sparring (in a controlled, supervised manner, of course).
 Please refrain from water breaks during class, unless otherwise instructed to do so.

 • How to train with your new teammates